malekbr/raylib_jsoo/README.md

 raylib bindings have the same size types/alignments, so this hasn't caused any issues.
 * Type information (sizes, etc...) is hardcoded.
-* If you curry functions, you can't use the uncurried version until you stop using the curried version.
-This can be fixed by providing an eta expansion of the function.